tunib-ai/oslo/README.md

 ```

 ## Basic Usage
+It only takes single line of code.
+Now feel free to train and infer a large transformer model. 😎

 ```python
 import oslo

 model = oslo.initialize(model, "oslo-config.json")
 ```
-It only takes single line of code.
-Now feel free to train and infer a large transformer model! 😎

 ## Documents
 For detailed information, refer to [our official document](https://tunib-ai.github.io/parallelformers/).